graboskyc/Pack59Den6/Pack59Den6/docs/index.md

         * SAFE
             * Review [document](https://www.scouting.org/wp-content/uploads/2021/06/680-11421_SAFE.pdf)
         * First aid
             * We will put injuries in a hat and each scout will pick one.
 We will "hike" around the room and I will call names to fall with that ailment and scouts will have to figure what to do.
+            * Injuries are: BLISTER ON FOOT, SPRAINED ANKLE, SUNBURN, DEHYDRATION, BROKEN FINGER, THORN IN LEG, TICK ON ARM, CUT ON ARM
-We may have a guest speaker to assist
+            * We will have a guest speaker and supplies
         * Hike
             * Follow [outdoor code](https://filestore.scouting.org/filestore/cubscouts/adventure-resources/webelos/Webelos%20Walkabout%206%20The%20Two%20Mile%20Walk.pdf) on two mile hike
         * Do a retrospective after hike